-The value of your credit card's rewards program needs to exceed 2.5 percent of the amount of your payments for there to be a benefit if you are using an intermediary that is charging a transaction fee that high.
+The value of your credit card's rewards program needs to exceed 2.5% of the total amount of your payments for there to be a benefit if you are using an intermediary that is charging a transaction fee that high.
 As of 2018, it's unlikely that you'll find a card with such a generous rewards program.

-Most cards earn somewhere in the neighborhood of 1 percent to 1.5 percent cash back—or the equivalent in points—on most purchases.
+Most cards earn somewhere in the neighborhood of 1% to 1.5% cashback—or the equivalent in points—on most purchases.
 They might double or triple those points on certain purchases related to travel or dining out, but you won't get that kind of return on a payment to an intermediary service.

 If you absolutely need to use your credit card to make your payment on time, it's still beneficial to use a rewards card because it will allow you to recoup at least some of the transaction fee you paid to the intermediary service.

-If your student loan has an unusually high interest rate, you might find it worth your while to use an intermediary service to pay off a large chunk of the student loan and shift that balance to a credit card with a 0 percent introductory rate.
-It only will be worth it, though, if your student loan interest rate is higher than about 4.5 percent and if you are 100 percent certain you can pay off the credit card balance during the introductory rate period.
+If your student loan has an unusually high-interest rate, you might find it worth your while to use an intermediary service to pay off a large chunk of the student loan and shift that balance to a credit card with a zero percent introductory rate.
+It only will be worth it, though, if your student loan interest rate is higher than about 4.5% and if you are 100% certain you can pay off the credit card balance during the introductory rate period.

-Most federal student loans have relatively low interest rates, so most people aren't paying much more than 4.5 percent if they're paying more than that at all.
+Most federal student loans have relatively low-interest rates, so most people aren't paying much more than 4.5% if they're paying more than that at all.
 However, if you are stuck with a higher interest rate, this option is worth considering.
 Just be sure to do the math on your own specific situation to be sure you're actually saving money.